OpenSmalltalk/opensmalltalk-vm/README.md

 Headless OpenSmalltalk-VM for Pharo
 -----------------------------------

-This is the Branch of the Headless VM used for Pharo.
+This is the branch of the Headless VM used for Pharo.
-Much of the code is extracted from this repository.
 This branch has the modifications required to run Pharo in a true headless environment.
-The Image running on the VM is responsible of handling the UI and the events.
+The image running on the VM is responsible of handling the UI and the events.

 The image includes a default implementation of the handling of UI through the use of SDL2.